Your shopping cart is empty.

 My photo of the 2015 Lunar Eclipse over the Lighthouse at Palo Duro Canyon State Park.

 Currently, I am working on a photo book about Rt 66, I am Rt 66.
 I am so excited about this book.
-Find out how you can help this book become a reality and get cool Rt.
-66 swag HERE.
 This got me thinking about landmarks on Rt.
 66. I didn’t want to drive too far so as the weather forecasts got closer and closer, I decided on the Famous U Drop Inn in Shamrock, Texas.
-The U Drop Inn, is a café and gas station built in the 1930’s.
+The U Drop Inn, is a café and gas station built in the 1930s.
 Its classic architecture and neon lighting make it visually stunning.
 It is no longer being used as a gas station or restaurant, but it is open as a sort of museum.
 You might recognize this iconic building from Disney's classic cartoon, Cars.

 U Drop Inn, Shamrock, Texas, Rt 66, photographed with a Pentax K1 and Irix 15mm Dragonfly